Rules & Guidelines for Nonprofits

 - Monitoring donations, reminding key constituents again, if needed

 All donations made through The Impact Vine are considered completed charitable donations and are not refundable.
-In the event a campaign is not successful, the funds raised will be set aside and earmarked for the organization, which will be encouraged to post another campaign within 3 business days and reach their fundraising goal.
-When the organization’s next The Impact Vine campaign goes live, within 3 business days at the ending of the first unfunded project, donors will be contacted and asked to transfer their donation.
+In the event a campaign is not successful, the funds raised will be set aside and earmarked for the organization, which should then post another campaign within 3 business days of the ending of their unfunded project in order to reach their fundraising goal.
+When this new project goes live, within 3 business days of the ending of the first unfunded project, donors will be contacted and asked to transfer their donation.
 Donors will also have the option to transfer their donation to a different project on The Impact Vine.
-After 30 days unused funds will be automatically allocated to another project by The Impact Vine.
+After 30 days of the ending date of the unfunded project, unallocated funds will be automatically allocated to another project by The Impact Vine.
 (If donors are unable to be reached, funds will be reallocated to another project by The Impact Vine.)

 If you have one unsuccessfully funded project but you have taken remedial steps to ensure a likelihood of greater success next time, we’ll work with you on the second project to help ensure a win.
 However, if it seems as if you haven’t taken steps to ensure your project’s success, or if your second project does not receive full funding by the end of the 45-day period, we may have to ask you to remove your nonprofit page from our platform, so that we can allow other nonprofits to have a chance to promote and fund raise through our site.
 Thank you for understanding!